How to save money on postage

 Reuse packaging

-As a small e-commerce business owner, I've often struggled to pay for packaging to ship my products.
-I've managed to save money on packaging costs simply be reusing packaging that I get in the mail.
-Bubble wrap, packing peanuts and boxes can all be expensive when you're having to buy them regularly, but these items can all be reused multiple times.
-I even ask friends and family to give me their spare packaging too! ' Thanks to Max from Fish Tanks Bank
+As a small e-commerce business owner, I often grappled with the high costs of packaging to ship products.
+I’ve successfully saved on packaging by reusing materials I receive in the mail.
+Bubble wrap, packing peanuts, and boxes can add up when purchased regularly, but these can all be reused.
+I even ask friends and family for their spare packaging!
+Thanks to Max from Fish Tanks Bank.

 Ship by First Class Mail